marunpeng93/tas/README.md

 ## Log Tree

 Tas can automatically print the names of all tasks as a tree, and the logs in tasks is printed with the indent of tasks,  like the gif presentation in above section "Easy Asynchronization".
 This makes the execution of the entire project very clear, more intuitive than the function stack in the debugger.
 [How To Use](./doc/log-tree/log-tree.md)

+## Performance

+Tas can performs more than **3 million** sync tasks or **1 million** async tasks per second, faster than native Promise ([Benchmark of Performance](./doc/performance/performance.md)).
+With Tas, we can write server code with clear structure and excellent performance in Node.js.